MiSTer-devel/PSX_MiSTer/README.md

 You can provide a .sbi file to do that.
 If there is a .sbi file next to a .cue with the same name, it is loaded automatically when mounting the CD image.

+## Unsafe options

+The core offers various options to improve gameplay for some games, but those options cannot be considered stable through all games.
+If you use one or more of these options, the core will warn you every time you start a game.

+- 480i to 480p hack:
+Allows to render some games with full 480p resolution, removing interlacing artifacts.
+Only works for some full 3D 480i titles.

+- Turbo:
+Increases CPU, DMA, Memory and GTE performance by ~10%(Low), ~20%(Medium) or 50%(High).
+Cheats cannot be used while Turbo is on and are disabled automatically.

+- Pause when CD slow:
+CD data must be returned in a fixed time frame, otherwise the core will pause until the data has arrived.
+Disabling this will remove these pauses, but also risk that the game hangs up due to CD data being late.

+- PAL 60Hz Hack:
+Runs PAL games with 60Hz.
+PAL Games will often run faster with this hack on.
+Screen height is limited to 256 lines in this mode, so some games might be cropped.

+- CD Fast Seek:
+CD will seek the next sector in the minimal possible time.
+Decreases loading time of games, but some games depend on the long loading times and will crash.

+- CD Speed:
+Allows to run the CD drive with fixed higher speed to decrease loading times, but some games depend on the long loading times and will crash.
+CD will automatically speed down to original speed for FMVs or CD audio playback and back to increased speed in loading areas.
+The higher speed rates are more unstable and require proper storage to be usable with bin/cue files reaching higher performance than chd.

+- Limit Max CD Speed:
+Will hold back any new CD data until the game has processed the last data.
+Mostly useful to prevent CD data overrun when using higher speed modes, leading to overall faster loading times due to less read retries.

+- RAM:
+8 Mbyte option from development consoles.
+Only use for homebrew that requires it, otherwise there is a high chance of crashing games.

 ## Error messages

 If there is a recognized problem, an overlay is displayed, showing which error has occured.